6 Competing Retirement Investing Goals and How to Sort Them Out for Long Term Wealth

 Saving for retirement is hard.
-However, when you are still working, creating a retirement investment plan can be seem straightforward.
+However, when you are still working, creating a retirement investment plan can be relatively straightforward.
 The goal is to simply grow the money.

-You still want your money to grow, but you should take less risk.
-Plus, you have a whole lot of other factors to consider.
+You still want your money to grow, but you have a whole lot of other factors to consider.

 So, let’s say that as you retire, you want to minimize the risks to your savings.
 If you have saved up enough money, why not just convert the assets to cash and sit pretty?

-There are many reasons, including the very good reason: inflation.
+There are many reasons, but the most important is: Inflation.

-3. How to Make Your Money Last as Long as You Do
+3. Making Your Money Last as Long as You Do

 According to the Social Security Administration: A man aged 65 today can expect to live on average to age 84.2 and a woman aged 65 can expect to live on average to age 86.7.